avgator/avstudio-docs/docs/avstudio-editor/3-user-interface/3-8-project-variables/3-8-project-variables.md

 **④ Default Value** – Displays the starting value for the variable.
 This field is editable — for example, you can change a `false` value to `true` if needed.

-**⑤ Signal FB Setter** – Lets you define or edit the signal feedback used to dynamically update the variable.
+**⑤ External Value Setter** – Bind the variable to an external connector input.
+Options include `None`, `Crestron`, and `MQTT`.
+Items appear enabled only when a connector of the desired type exists in the project (configured via Project Settings → Connectors).
+If no matching connector is present, that option is shown as unavailable.

 **⑥ Formatter Function** – If you didn’t assign a formatter during creation, you can still attach one here using the dropdown.
 You can select options like `Toggle boolean`.